box/developer.box.com/guides/tooling/postman/quick-start/load-postman-collection.md

 </Trigger>

+We recommend to fork the Box Postman Collection - you will be asked if you want to update the collection any time Box makes changes to it.
+You can also copy the collection, but you might miss important updates.

 </LoggedIn>

 <Choice option='postman_collection_downloaded' value='true' color='none'>

 ## Exploring the collection

-When you clicked the button above it would have asked you to import the collection into the Postman application.
+When you clicked the button above it would have asked you to fork the collection into the Postman application.
 Once imported, the collection should appear within the app in the left-hand sidebar.